github0null/eide-docs/docs/getting-started/import_prj.md

 # Import Project

-Import an existed other ide's project from disk.
+Import an existed other ide's project from disk and create a new eide project.

 Click `Import Project` item at `OPERATIONS` view.